 The Greater NYC Chapter of the Society for Neuroscience is committed to raising awareness of the importance of science and the importance of increasing science funding.
-Stay informed on advocacy efforts from the Society for Neuroscience.

 The objective of the Advocacy Committee is to provide the resources and training for our chapter members to effectively advocate for science and science funding.
 We will seek and provide the tools necessary to communicate with lawmakers, legislative assistants, and the general public.
 Download our brochure about how you can get involved here.